-- Threaten to hurt him or herself if you leave or don’t give in and do what he or she wants?
+- Threaten to hurt themselves if you leave or don’t give in and do what they wants

-- Threaten to infect you with an STD or other illness?
+- Threaten to infect you with an STI or other illness

 Domestic abuse is always about power and control.
 If someone is abusing you, please call our helpline today at 1.800.863.9909.